justinjiajia/personalwiki/hadoop.md

 ## 2. Creating an AMI for the Configured instance

 We have successfully set up Hadoop on one EC2 instance.
-Hadoop's configuration information should be consistent across all machines in a fully-distributed cluster.
-To make things easier, we will now just clone the EC2 instance to create an AMI.
+Hadoop's configuration information should be replicated consistently across all machines in the cluster.
+To make things easier, we will now clone the EC2 instance to create an AMI.
 To do that: